 Repayment of Financial Aid

-Students earn their federal financial aid by attending class.
-If you are not enrolled long enough to earn all of your aid, the unearned portion must be repaid.
+Students "earn" their federal financial aid by attending class.
+If you do not attend long enough you may have to repay a portion of your aid.

-- Withdrawing, auditing or ceasing to attend may result in financial aid repayment and may affect future financial aid eligibility.
+- Withdrawing, auditing or ceasing to attend may result in financial aid repayment.
 Incomplete (I) grades may also result in financial aid repayment and affect your completion rate.

 - For more information, please review COCC's repayment policy.